Short Losing Runs

 Having more bookie accounts will also help get the advised odds or better in some cases.

-WannaWinBM has been in operation since March 2019 and there have been no losing months in that 9 month period.
+WannaWinBM has been in operation since March 2019.

-I class this as strong performance over the medium term.
+I class this as strong performance over the long term.

 Return On Investment (ROI)

-At the time of this analysis, WannaWinBM’s overall ROI over 9 months of operation is an excellent 23%.
-September was a high of 40% ROI and the month of October was the lowest ROI at 9.5%.
+At the time of this analysis, WannaWinBM’s overall ROI over 22 months of operation is a very good 22%.

 WannaWInBM shows a high level of consistency in delivering ROI.
-His all-time figure shows an average of 23.1% ROI.
-The previous 6-months was 20.2% ROI.
-And the most recent 3-months returned an average of 26.7% ROI.
+His all-time figure shows an average of 22% ROI.
+The previous 6-months was 24% ROI.
+And the most recent 3-months Dec’20 to Feb’21 produced a fabulous 80% ROI.

 Estimated Longest Losing Run (ELLR)